David I. Stirling, Ph.D. - Chief Executive Officer

 Miles Houslay, Ph.D., FRSE, FMedSci - SAB Chairman

-Dr. Houslay heads BioTheryX European laboratories in Glasgow, Scotland and is CEO of BioGryffe Consulting Ltd. He held the Gardiner Chair of Biochemistry at the University of Glasgow in Scotland (UK) from 1984 to 2012 and is now Emeritus Professor there.
-He also holds part-time academic appointments at King's College, London, UK (Chair of Pharmacological Innovation) and at the University of Strathclyde, Glasgow, Scotland (Chair of Pharmacology).
-He is internationally recognized for his work on cell signaling processes where he has published over 440 research articles including ones in the prestigious journals, Nature and Science.
-His particular expertise is in cell signaling processes and he is well known for his work on PDE4 cAMP phosphodiesterase isoforms and their role in underpinning cAMP signal compartmentation.
+Dr. Houslay heads BioTheryX European laboratories in Glasgow, Scotland and is CEO of BioGryffe Consulting Ltd. He held the Gardiner Chair of Biochemistry at the University of Glasgow in Scotland (UK) from 1984 to 2012.
+He currently holds part-time academic professorial appointments at both King's College, London, UK (Chair of Pharmacological Innovation) and at the University of Strathclyde, Glasgow, Scotland (Chair of Pharmacology) as well as holding an Emeritus professorship (Gardiner Chair of Biochemistry) at the University of Glasgow.
+He is internationally recognized for his work on cell signaling processes where he has published over 450 research articles including ones in the prestigious journals, Nature, Science and Molecular Cell and has a publication H-index of 78.
+His particular expertise is in cell signaling processes and he is internationally known for his work on PDE4 cAMP phosphodiesterase isoforms and their role in underpinning cAMP signal compartmentation.
 This has a focus on identifying novel targets and approaches for developing anti-inflammatory, anti-fibrotic and anti-cancer therapeutics.
 His academic work has been funded by major program grants from the Medical Research Council (UK), the Foundation Leducq (Paris) and the European Union.
-Dr Houslay has consulted for many international pharmaceutical companies, served as a Chair or member of numerous grant panels and is currently Editor-in-Chief of Cellular Signaling.
-He was elected to the prestigious academies of both the Royal Society of Edinburgh and the Academy of Medical Sciences, has been both an Australian National Academy of Sciences Selby Fellow and a Burroughs Wellcome / Federation of American Societies for Experimental Biology Visiting Professor and has been awarded the Colworth Medal from the British Biochemical Society.
-He was the 2012 recipient of the Joshua Lederberg Award from Celgene Corp for his contribution to drug discovery.
+Dr Houslay has consulted for many international pharmaceutical companies and has had major input at the inception of programs that, ultimately, led to the development of Viagra at Pfizer and Apremilast at Celgene.
+He has also served as a Chair or member of numerous grant panels and is currently Editor-in-Chief of Cellular Signaling.
+He has been elected to the prestigious academies of both the Royal Society of Edinburgh (FRSE) and the Academy of Medical Sciences (FMedSci).
+He has been confirmed to a Selby Fellowship of the Australian National Academy of Sciences and a Burroughs Wellcome / Federation of American Societies for Experimental Biology Visiting Professor.
+He has also been awarded the Colworth Medal from the British Biochemical Society and was the 2012 recipient of the Joshua Lederberg Award from Celgene Corp for his contribution to drug discovery.
 He holds a PhD from the University of Cambridge (UK) and a BSc from the University of Cardiff (Wales, UK).

 © BioTheryX, Inc. All rights reserved.